Skip menu

 It is easy to get lost among the wonders of the historic centre of Naples, strolling through the streets and alleys in search of treasures.
 Prepare to walk through a multicoloured, history-rich mess, stopping to sample some of the delicacies the city has to offer.

-Get lost along via Toledo one of the most important streets in Naples and one of the main commercial arteries.
-Built next to the ancient city walls in 1536, it connects Piazza Trieste e Trento with the imposing Piazza Dante, crossing the city from north to south.
+Lose yourself along Via Toledo, one of the most important streets in Naples and one of the main commercial thoroughfares.
+Built alongside the ancient city walls in 1536, it connects Piazza Trieste e Trento with the imposing Piazza Dante, crossing the city from north to south.

-The Duomo, the name given to the Metropolitan Cathedral of Santa Maria Assunta, is a magnificent example of Gothic and Neo-Gothic architecture and one of the most important religious buildings in the city.
-Inside, you cannot miss the Museum of the Treasure of San Gennaro, which houses the Saint's relics.
-It is here that three times every year, Neapolitans witness the ritual of liquefaction.
+The Cathedral, the name given to the Metropolitan Cathedral of Santa Maria Assunta, is a glorious example of Gothic, Baroque and Neo-Gothic architecture and one of the most important religious buildings in the city.
+On the inside, you cannot miss the Museum of the Treasure of San Gennaro, which preserves sacred and valuable objects related to the cult of San Gennaro.
+The Saint's relics are venerated here, which is where, three times a year, Neapolitans witness the ritual of liquefaction

-Not far away is another of Naples' treasures, the Sansevero Chapel Museum, which houses Giuseppe Sanmartino's Veiled Christ, one of the most moving sculptures in the world: a single block of marble, carved in 1753, depicts the lifeless body of Jesus on which a transparent shroud seems to lie.
-In the same area, walk down Via di San Gregorio Armeno and lose yourself among the many artisan workshops of nativity scenes.
+Close by is another of Naples' treasures, the Sansevero Chapel Museum which hosts the Cristo Velato by Giuseppe Sanmartino, one of the most striking sculptures in the world: a single block of marble which was carved in 1753, depicting the lifeless body of Jesus on which a transparent shroud seems to lie.
+Walk down Via di San Gregorio Armeno in the same area, and lose yourself among the many craft shops selling cribs.

-Drop by the nearby Pio Monte della Misericordia and visit the small museum church inside to be amazed by Caravaggio's painting of the Seven Acts of Mercy, one of the most important paintings of 17th century Italy.
+Pay a visit to the neighbour Pio Monte della Misericordia to explore the small church and the museum inside, to be amazed by the Sette opere di Misericordia canvas by Caravaggio, among the most important paintings of 17th century Italy.

-In Piazza del Gesù Nuovo stands the Baroque obelisk of the Immacolata, the last of the three great obelisks in Naples, together with that of San Gennaro, in Piazza Riario Sforza, and that of San Domenico, in Piazza San Domenico Maggiore.
-The Church of the Trinità Maggiore with its distinctive facade overlooks the square.
+In Piazza del Gesù Nuovo stands the Baroque obelisk of the Immacolata, the last of the three great obelisks (or spires) of Naples, together with that of San Gennaro, in Piazza Riario Sforza, and that of San Domenico, in Piazza San Domenico Maggiore.
 The ancient Monumental Complex of Santa Chiara is just a few steps away.
-Built from 1310 onwards, the complex is a splendid Franciscan citadel.
+Built from 1310 onwards, it is a splendid Franciscan citadel.
+But the most beautiful part is the cloister covered in brightly coloured 18th-century majolica.
+If you visit the centre of Naples, you cannot miss the basilica of San Lorenzo Maggiore, one of the oldest in the city, with its monumental complex and 15th century bell tower.
+The church of San Domenico Maggiore, on the other hand, is a splendid example of Gothic-Angevin architecture.
+Also not to be missed is underground Naples, with the ancient catacombs of San Gennaro dating back to the 2nd century AD.